 President & CEO

 Liz grew up all over the country, from the mountains of Vermont and North Carolina to the urban centers of New York and Philadelphia.
+She was drawn to Tennessee as a student by the sense of place that the Domain of The University of the South offered.
+Since then she has had a desire to ensure that Tennessee will be distinctive forever.
 She started her career in theatre, acting in both New York and in regional theatre.
-Since then, she’s worked for organizations including Vanderbilt University, Nashville Public Television, and Nashville Public Radio, Rhode Island School of Design Museum and Colgate University.
-She also served on the boards and committees including Stand for Children, the Metro Arts Commission, Community Access Corporation and the Nashville Film Festival.
+Before joining The Land Trust for Tennessee, Liz held various management and community-focused positions at Vanderbilt University, Nashville Public Television, Nashville Public Radio, Rhode Island School of Design Museum and Colgate University.

 What do you love most about your job?
 “The moments I’ve loved most in my job have related to the bringing together of people and place and seeing transformations of all sorts related to that dynamic – the 16-year-old girl who had never picked flowers until a visit to Glen Leven Farm; the donor who made a gift to save a place that is important to her so that it will be important to somebody in 100 years; my son who explained to his kindergarten class that we all need all sorts of places, but you ‘can’t replace land when its gone.'”